ARCHITECTURAL ALIGNMENT

 We present the Tractatus Framework as a formal specification for interrupted neural reasoning: proposals generated by AI systems must be translated into auditable forms and evaluated against constitutional constraints before execution.
 This shifts the trust model from "trust the vendor's training" to "trust the visible architecture."
 The framework is implemented within the Village multi-tenant community platform, providing an empirical testbed for governance research.

 Critically, we address the faithful translation assumption—the vulnerability that systems may misrepresent their intended actions to constitutional gates—by bounding the framework's domain of applicability to pre-superintelligence systems and specifying explicit capability thresholds and escalation triggers.
-We introduce the concept of Sovereign Locally-trained Language Models (SLLs) as a deployment paradigm where constitutional gating becomes both feasible and necessary.
+We introduce the concept of Situated Language Layers (SLLs) as a deployment paradigm where constitutional gating becomes both feasible and necessary.

 The paper contributes: (1) a formal architecture for inference-time constitutional gating; (2) capability threshold specifications with escalation logic; (3) validation methodology for layered containment; (4) an argument connecting existential risk preparation to edge deployment; and (5) a call for sustained deliberation (kōrero) as the epistemically appropriate response to alignment uncertainty.